JETSCAPE/JETSCAPE/README.md

 ## SMASH hadronic afterburner

-SMASH is a hadronic transport developed at Frankfurt.
-In JetScape it can serve as an afterburner, useful to compute soft observables.
+SMASH is a hadronic transport developed at Frankfurt Institute for Advanced Studies by the group of Prof. H. Petersen (Elfner).
+In JetScape SMASH can serve as an afterburner, useful to compute soft observables.
 To download and compile SMASH, run the script in the external_packages folder: